mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > Emperor Su Tsung asked National Teacher Hui Chung, “After you die, what will you need?”

 This is a common question to a person who is about to die.
 “What do you want after your death?”
-Because National Teacher Hui Chung was one of the greatest Zen teachers of those days in China, respected by [Chi?] emperors in the different ages, his disciples and many people expected something specific [for him], regardless of whether he was alive or passed away.
+Because National Teacher Hui Chung was one of the greatest Zen teachers of those days in China, respected by [Chinese?] emperors in the different ages, his disciples and many people expected something specific [for him], regardless of whether he was alive or passed away.
 Anyway, the people really wanted to respect [him] after his death.
 So [the Emperor] wanted to have something; that's why he asked, “What do you need after your death?”

 ##### 5:00

 > The National Teacher said, “Build a seamless monument for me.”

 A ‘seamless monument’ is a very common term in Buddhism.
-If you go to Eiheiji monastery, in front of the gates, there is a huge lantern by the small pond, where people let go of *[unintelligible]* ... whatever.
-So that is freedom, at that time and place, for the *[unintelligible]* to be free from the dangerous situation.
+If you go to Eiheiji monastery, in front of the gates, there is a huge lantern by the small pond, where people let go of *[unintelligible]* [and turmoil?], whatever.
+So that is freedom, at that time and place, [from] the *[unintelligible]* – to be free from the dangerous situation.
 So by this pond you have big lanterns.
 You know the lanterns in the temple?
-Not like this ... lanterns, you can see in picture. ([Tōrō](glossary#tōrō)) And then these lanterns are called seamless lanterns.
-That means that pond is called [Hosho?] ... ... means “lets be alive”, just let go of *[unintelligible]*.
+Not like this ... lanterns, you can see in picture. ([Tōrō](glossary#tōrō)?)
+And then these lanterns are called seamless lanterns.
+That means that pond is called [hoshō?], that means “let’s be alive,” just let go of [grief?].
 So for this, you cannot have any exception to *[unintelligible]* – just let go of it.
-So, seamless means formless; in Prajnaparamita, we say formless; no form, no eyes, no ears.
+So, seamless means formless.
+In Prajnaparamita, we say formless; no form, no eyes, no ears.
 So, seamless lantern.

 Seamless lantern or seamless monument is not a particular monument or lantern, but this is exactly a picture of life and death.
 When your picture of life [is] just like a seamless monument, then at that time you can really transmit human culture to the next generation.